• Skip to primary navigation

 Best veggie burger patties ~ vegan wfpb recipe.

-The best veggie burger recipe loaded with protein from black beans, lentils, chickpeas and oats.
+The best vegan veggie burger recipe packed with protein from black beans, lentils, chickpeas and oats.
 Grillable, fat and juicy, easy to make, rich in fiber, no cholesterol and totally plant based.

 Ingredients